fjtrujy/gcc/PS2_R5900_CHANGES.md

 jr      $31
 ```

-For accumulator patterns (mult + madd), Pipeline 0 is typically used since the multiply-accumulate optimization requires HI:LO.
+For accumulator patterns (mult + madd), Pipeline 0 is typically used by default, but Pipeline 1 (madd1) may be selected under register pressure when HI:LO is already in use.

 ### Built-in Functions